DejavuForensics/ransomwareDynamic/README.md

-# repository
+# Repository
-(Retrieval of Ransomware to Dynamic Analysis)
+Retrieval of Ransomware to Dynamic Analysis

 ## Limitation of Commercial Antivirus